 Earthquake in Iran, 1962: Portraits From the Ruins

 One of the worst quakes ever to strike Iran erupted from a large fault in the country’s northwestern Qazvin Province in September 1962.
-Measuring more than 7 on the Richter Scale, the Bou’in-Zahra earthquake caused catastrophic damage and killed more than 12,000 men, women and children.
+Measuring more than 7 on the Richter Scale, the Buin Zahra earthquake caused catastrophic damage and killed more than 12,000 men, women and children.
 Tens of thousands of homes were destroyed, and countless livestock, a key source of both food and income in the region, were lost.
-While not as lethal as other Iranian earthquakes across the centuries — some of which left five and even ten times as many people dead — the September 1, 1962, Bou’in-Zahra quake was nevertheless a shattering event.
+While not as lethal as other Iranian earthquakes across the centuries—some of which left five and even ten times as many people dead—the Sept.
+1, 1962, Bou’in-Zahra quake was nevertheless a shattering event.

-Here, five decades later, LIFE.com commemorates the disaster itself, while paying tribute to those killed.
-In photographs that, at times, are as intimate as they are powerful, LIFE’s Paul Schutzer chronicled the aftermath of the quake, capturing the fear and despair — as well as the magnificent fortitude — of survivors who, incredibly, were already working to rebuild amid the ruins, even as they mourned their dead.
+Here, six decades later, LIFE.com remembers the disaster and its terrible aftermath.
+In photographs that, at times, are as intimate as they are powerful, LIFE’s Paul Schutzer chronicled the the quake’s destruction, capturing the fear and despair—as well as the towering fortitude—of survivors who, incredibly, were already working to rebuild amid the ruins, even as they mourned their dead.

 He met a devoted and tireless Iranian physician, Dr. Rahmani, and set out with him to try to reach a tiny mountain village that had been cut off from outside help.
 Wearing a bandana against the dust and inescapable smell of death, Schutzer rode on a pile of shrouds for the dead they knew they would find.
 As darkness fell, the journey grew perilous.